2nd Annual Symposium on the Future Imaginary

 Photo Credit: “Hunter of Altered Game” by Ray Caplin

-The 2nd Annual Symposium on the Future Imaginary will be an interdisciplinary conversation about where Indigenous communities see ourselves in seven, twelve, even twenty generations, and about how to develop strategies to get us there.
-The half-day event will be held during the _O k’inadas // complicated reconciliations_ artists residency at UBC-Okanagan, Kelowna, B.C., on August 5th, 2016.
-It will feature artists, academics, activists and technologists envisioning their own particular Indigenous Future Imaginary.
+The 2nd Annual Symposium on the Future Imaginary was an interdisciplinary conversation about where Indigenous communities see ourselves in seven, twelve, even twenty generations, and about how to develop strategies to get us there.
+The half-day event was held during the _O k’inadas // complicated reconciliations_ artists residency at UBC-Okanagan, Kelowna, B.C., on August 5th, 2016.
+It featured artists, academics, activists and technologists envisioning their own particular Indigenous Future Imaginary.

 Virtual Reality Work-in-Progress Demonstrations

 Blueberry Pie Under the Martian Sky

 Scott Benesiinaabandan is an Anishinabe intermedia artist that works primarily in digital medias, audio and printmaking.
 In the past four years, Benesiinaabandan has been awarded multiple grants from the Canada Council for the Arts, Manitoba Arts Council and the Winnipeg Arts Council.
 Benesiinaabandan has taken part in several notable group exhibitions across Canada and internationally, most notably in Harbourfront’s Flatter the Land/Bigger the Ruckus (2006), Subconscious City at the Winnipeg Art Gallery (2008), GHOSTDANCE at Ryerson Image Centre (2013) and solo exhibitions,unSacred, at Gallery 1C03 (2011) and in Sydney, Mii Omaa Ayaad/Oshiki Inendemowin (2012) and Melbourne with “Blood Memories” (2013).

 Cristóbal Martínez – Postcommodity